pyca/cryptography/docs/hazmat/primitives/mac/hmac.rst

     .. method:: update(msg)

-        :param bytes msg: The bytes to hash and authenticate.
+        :param msg: The bytes to hash and authenticate.
+        :type msg: :term:`bytes-like`
         :raises cryptography.exceptions.AlreadyFinalized: See :meth:`finalize`
         :raises TypeError: This exception is raised if ``msg`` is not ``bytes``.